 It is possible to change one type of staff into another using the Instruments dialog, as long as the original staff is loaded with the right instrument.
 For example, in order to change a standard staff to tablature, it must contain a plucked-string instrument.
 Similarly, to change a standard staff to a percussion staff you need to ensure that it has an appropriate percussion instrument loaded and so on.

 Most options in the Staff properties dialog are common to all staves, but each type also has one or two specific options of its own.

-The following options are common to the Staff Properties dialog for all staff types:
+The following Staff Properties options are common to all staves:

 The number of lines making up the staff.

 The distance between two staff lines, measured in spaces (abbr.: sp).
 If you set this to a higher value, the lines are spaced more widely apart; a lower value and they are closer together.
 It is not recommended to change this value for the standard group, for which the default distance is 1.0 (instead, change the actual size of the sp unit in Page settings); other groups may have different default values (for instance, tablature usually has a line distance of 1.5 sp).

 Extra distance above staff

 Increases or decreases the distance between the selected staff and the one above in all systems.
 However, it does not apply to the top staff of a system, which is controlled by the minimum/maximum system distance (see Layout and formatting: Style → General... → Page).